SUSTAINABILITY AND ENVIRONMENTAL RESPONSIBILITY

 The Boost Juice fresh juice and smoothie bar promotes a healthy and sustainable lifestyle.
 Boost is continuously researching how it can reduce its environmental footprint, and its cups play an important role in this.
 After much research about the environmental impact, its current paper cups were selected as they are manufactured using a renewable and sustainable resource, printed using non-toxic, food-safe inks, which are not harmful to the environment, and more than 98% of the paper component is biodegradable.

 Boost recognises that the best method is actually minimising disposable cups, and so it offers Boost Enviro Cups in every store, and to encourage customers to purchase these it offers $1 off your Boost every time you bring it in for a refill!

-In addition, Boost Juice has planted 100,000 tries to date with a commitment to plant over 10,000 trees per year.
+In addition, Boost Juice has planted 100,000 trees to date with a commitment to plant over 10,000 trees per year.